Group actions on dg-manifolds and Exact Courant algebroids: Infinitesimal symmetries of -bundles over

 \section{Infinitesimal symmetries of $\real[n]$-bundles over $T[1]M$}

-In this section we will study the infinitesimal symmetries of principal $K(\integer,n)$-bundles by studying the symmetries of $\real[n]$-bundles over $T[1]M$ in the category of differential graded manifolds.

-We will argue that a $G$ equivariant $\real[n]$ bundle over the dg-manifold $T[1]M$ is characterized by an $n+1$ equivariant cohomology class on $M$, through a similar argument to the one explained in the previous section.
+In this section we will study the infinitesimal symmetries of $\real[n]$-bundles over $T[1]M$ in the category of differential graded manifolds.We will argue that a $G$ equivariant $\real[n]$ bundle over the dg-manifold $T[1]M$ is characterized by a degree $n+1$ closed equivariant differential form on $M$.

 We will start with a quick review of the category of dg-manifolds and then we will calculate the differential graded Lie algebra of infinitesimal symmetries of $\real[n]$ bundles over $T[1]M$.
-Then we will see how a Lie group $G$ could act on a $\real[n]$-bundle and we will see its relation to the equivariant cohomology.
+Then we will see how a Lie group $G$ could act on a $\real[n]$-bundle and we will see its relation to closed equivariant differential forms.